leeannehammond/seirf-phoenix-rising-hw/README.md

 Learn the fundamentals of object-oriented programming while receiving support from industry experts and a community of peers.

-## HW Submission Procedure - TBD
+#hw-submission-procedure
+### We will walk through this together the first time!
 * Create a new folder inside of your cloned repository on your computer called `current_week_homework` and copy and paste your homework file for week one here.
 * Push your changes to your repository from your terminal by changing into your repository from your terminal and running the following commands:
 * `git add .`
 * `git commit -m "current week homework”`
 * `git push`
-* Fill out the Google Form each week with your Github URL for the weeks homework.
-This can be found in the current weeks homework README file.
+* Fill out this [Google Form](https://forms.gle/iaTFamd8Ry38Axa4A) with your github link for that specific homework.
+It will be the same Google Form for each homework.

 ## What We Expect From You